azaat/UnaryPrimes-TM/README.md

-# Turing machine for prime numbers in unary
+# Turing machine for prime numbers in the unary system

 Assignment for formal languages theory course.